 In recent years there has been a dramatic increase in the number of states considering death with dignity laws.
-Sometimes called "assisted suicide" or "right to die" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.
+Sometimes called "assisted suicide," "right to die," and "medical aid-in-dying" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a difficult death.

 You may also see the phrase "right to die" used in place of "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
-In Nevada or any other state, you have a right to provide such directions or give any other health care instructions by completing an advance health care directive.
+You can provide your own health care directions by completing a Nevada health care proxy and a living will.
+(See the end of this article for more information.)

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.

 For information about appointing a health care agent and making known your own wishes for medical care at the end of life, see the Living Wills & Medical Powers of Attorney section of Nolo.com.